First things first: What is the bioeconomy?

 What can I do to help?

-For more information, visit our friends at the Ellen MacArthur Foundation.
+More information is available at the Ellen MacArthur Foundation.